Intro

 - NAT allows multiple devices on a private network to share a single public IP address on the internet, and to hide internal network topologies

-- the NAT device (usually a router) rewrites the source IP address and port of outgoing packets to its own public IP and keeps track of the mapping, so responses can be sent back to the correct device, e.g. at home your laptop (
+- the NAT device (e.g. a router) rewrites the source IP address and port of outgoing packets to its own public IP and keeps track of the mapping between LAN-side and WAN-side source IP address and port, so responses can be sent back to the correct device, e.g. at home your laptop (

 192.168.0.2